brkarcher/brkarcher.github.io/shadow.md

 "If we're right to see through this as a ruse, we have the upper hand, then, right?"

 "In a manner.
 But we have little room to misrepresent ourselves for the purpose.
 Anything we reply with here will necessarily be something we must commit to publicly."
-The chancellor continued.
+The chancellor paused for the space of a breath and then continued.
 "I'll speak with the librarian first.
 Then, round up the brothers and sisters of the fifth degree or higher who call Duranlach and Orland home.
 I want to meet with them in two separate meetings tomorrow afternoon.
 Get me their senior members in the morning if you can.
 I think that would be Brother Kedsen and..."

 "Brother Uthora, I believe."